Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Methods

-Once the initial model was trained, the data engine transitioned into the semi-supervised iterative phase.
+Once the initial model was trained, the data engine transitioned into the semi-supervised iterative phase, a label-refinement strategy that has also enabled earthquake detection in sparse ocean-bottom seismic data \citep{xi2024deep}.
 The model was deployed on continuous DAS recordings, generating predictions despite limited initial accuracy.
 The predicted bounding boxes and categorical labels were retained, and the signal arrival-time curves were extracted from the probability distribution masks.
 These preliminary annotations were then manually reviewed and refined before being incorporated into the dataset.
 The updated dataset was subsequently used to retrain the model, enhancing its detection and measurement capabilities.
 Throughout this process, we kept the dataset splitting ratio as 8:2 and applied the same training strategy.
 This iterative process progressively improved the model performance, which in turn accelerated subsequent dataset expansion in a self-reinforcing cycle.
 For example, the annotation efficiency increases with each iteration.
-Early stages require significant manual correction of low-quality model prediction, making annotation time-consuming, whereas later stages produce automatic labels of sufficient quality, requiring only minimal human intervention.
+Early stages require significant manual correction of low-quality model predictions, making annotation time-consuming, whereas later stages produce automatic labels of sufficient quality, requiring only minimal human intervention.
 Eventually, the data engine achieves a near-automatic state, enabling large-scale dataset expansion with minimal manual effort.